ipfs/ipfs-desktop/README.md

 - Easily rename, move, or remove files and folders
 - Preview many common file formats directly in IPFS Desktop
 - Copy a file/folder's IPFS [content ID (CID)](https://docs.ipfs.tech/concepts/content-addressing/#identifier-formats) or a shareable link to your clipboard
-- ["Pin"](https://docs.ipfs.tech/concepts/persistence/) files to your IPFS node or (coming soon!) to a third-party pinning service
+- ["Pin"](https://docs.ipfs.tech/concepts/persistence/) files to your IPFS node or to a [third-party pinning service](https://github.com/ipfs/pinning-services-api-spec)

 ### Visualize your IPFS peers worldwide